vplesko/OrbLang/docs/pages/02_literals.md

     # hexadecimal form
     std.println 0x7fff;

-    # underscores can be used inside literals
+    # underscores can be used in literals
     std.println 10_000_000;
 };
 ```